-In the meantime, more wheelchair donations ranging from $50 to $2,000 came in from several other local businesses: Bellingham’s Community Food Co-op, First Fed, Harbor Lands Company, HUB International, Oasys, Inc., Rusty Wagon, Scholtens Equipment, Inc., Van Loo’s Auto Service, Van’s Plumbing and Electric, Inc., WECU, and Whole Foods Market.
+In the meantime, more wheelchair donations ranging from $50 to $2,000 came in from several other local businesses: Bellingham’s Community Food Co-op, First Fed, Harbor Lands Company, HUB International, Oasys, Inc., Rusty Wagon, Scholtens Equipment, Inc., Van Loo’s Auto Service, Van’s Plumbing and Electric, Inc., and WECU.

 The Cascade Connections community deeply appreciates all the donations that have helped to keep the nonprofit’s services going over the last few difficult years.
 The agency is particularly thankful to Haggen for supplying over 90% of the funds needed to purchase the new wheelchair van.
 This is not the first time that Haggen has come through for Cascade Connections — far from it!
 Over the years, Haggen has donated to the agency’s fundraisers, employed people served by Cascade Connections Vocational Services, and chosen Cascade Connections as recipients for their own fundraisers.